A heartbreaking tale of a family and an impossible love, torn apart by secrets and traditions in late-twentieth-century Cairo.

 Dickinson after her death: a novel of the trio of women who brought Emily Dickinson’s poems out of the shadows

-When she died, Emily Dickinson left behind hundreds of texts scribbled ...
+When she died, Emily Dickinson ...

 SHORTLISTED FOR THE 2022 MILES FRANKLIN LITERARY AWARD